 - .
-Star Gas Partners is acquiring an entity that is several times its size based on 1997 revenues.
-Therefore, the nature of its business will significantly change. - Petro has a history of operational and financial difficulties (including high leverage and recent substantial net losses). - .
-The success of the transaction depends upon Star Gas Partners' ability to continue to: - -- make acquisitions of home heating oil businesses at attractive prices; - --- reduce Petro's customer attrition rate; and - -- increase Petro's profit margins on a per gallon basis. - .
-Star Gas Partners is making a large investment in a business that is more sensitive to temperature levels than its propane operations.
-Home heating oil is used almost exclusively for heating purposes, while propane is often used for purposes other than heating. - .
+The Partnership is acquiring an entity that is several times its size based on 1997 revenues.
+Therefore, the nature of the Partnership's business will significantly change. - .
+Petro has a history of operational and financial difficulties (including high leverage and recent substantial net losses). - .
+The success of the transaction depends upon the Partnership's ability to continue to: - -- make acquisitions of home heating oil businesses at attractive prices; - -- reduce Petro's customer attrition rate; and - -- increase Petro's profit margins on a per gallon basis.

+- .
+The Partnership is making a large investment in a business that is more sensitive to temperature levels than its propane operations.
+This is due to Petro's home heating oil sales being used for heating purposes, while the Partnership's propane sales are often used for uses other than heating. - .
 The home heating oil industry is not a growth industry as a result of increased competition from alternative energy sources. - .
-The proportion of common units to total limited partner interests will increase from 60.5% to 74.8%.
-Therefore the likelihood that common units will receive the full minimum quarterly distribution will be reduced.
+The proportion of subordinated limited partner interests to total limited partner interests will decline from 37.5% to

-- .
+- 25.2%, and therefore the support to common units will be reduced. - .
 The number of common units will increase from approximately 3.9 million to 10.8 million, representing potential significant dilution. - .
-Petro's income, unlike the income from Star Gas Partners' propane operations, will be subject to corporate tax before any distributions. - .
-The ratio of taxable income to cash distributions to be made to the existing common unitholders will increase over time at a greater rate than if the transaction does not occur, and dividend and interest income from Petro cannot be offset with past or future losses generated by Star Gas Partners' propane operations.
+Petro's income, unlike the income from the Partnership's propane operations, will be subject to corporate tax prior to any distributions. - .
+The ratio of taxable income to cash distributions to be made to the existing common unitholders will increase over time at a greater rate than if the transaction does not occur, and dividend and interest income from Petro cannot be offset with past or future losses generated by the Partnership's propane operations.